kailash-manasarovar/statement/docs/timeline/2026/february.md

 # February 2026

-## Full Moon on the feast of Saint Brigid's
+## Full Moon on the feast of Saint Brigid

 - I'm staying for a short while in Dorset.
 - I start to wonder about two of the three pictures in the house.